dotnet/docs/docs/csharp/getting-started/with-visual-studio.md

 ## Related topics ##

 Instead of a console application, you can also build a class library with .NET Core and Visual Studio 2017.
-For a step-by-step introduction, see [Building a class library with C# and .NET Core in Visual Studio 2017](../../core/tutorials/library-with-visual-studio-2017.md).
+For a step-by-step introduction, see [Building a class library with C# and .NET Core in Visual Studio 2017](library-with-visual-studio-2017.md).

 You can also develop a .NET Core console app on Mac, Linux, and Windows by using Visual Studio Code, a freely downloadable code editor.
-For a step-by-step tutorial, see [Getting Started with Visual Studio Code](with-visual-studio-code.md).more changes
+For a step-by-step tutorial, see [Getting Started with Visual Studio Code](with-visual-studio-code.md).